kibook/pmms/README.md

-# Synchronized music player
+# FiveM/RedM Synchronized music player

-Allows players to play music from a phonograph object.
+Allows players to play music from a phonograph or radio object.

 # Features